dotnet/org-policy/doc/README.md

-[PR21](PR21.md) | Warning  | Microsoft-owned repo should not use secrets [PR22](PR22.md) | Error    | Microsoft-owned repo should disable GitHub Actions when it's not used [PR23](PR23.md) | Error    | Microsoft-owned repos should restrict GitHub Actions
+[PR21](PR21.md) | Warning  | Microsoft-owned repo should not use secrets [PR22](PR22.md) | Error    | Microsoft-owned repo should disable GitHub Actions when it's not used [PR23](PR23.md) | Error    | Microsoft-owned repos should restrict GitHub Actions [PR24](PR24.md) | Warning  | Microsoft-owned repos should not give read access to external contributors

 ## Process